Gray Codes With Constant Delay and Constant Auxiliary Space: Abstract

 We give the first two algorithms to enumerate all binary words of $\{0,1\}^\ell$ (like Gray codes) while ensuring that the delay and the auxiliary space is independent from~$\ell$, i.e., constant time for each word, and constant memory in addition to the $\ell$ bits storing the current word.
 Our algorithms are given in two new computational models: \emph{tape machines} and \emph{deque machines}.
 We also study more restricted models, \emph{queue machines} and \emph{stack machines}, and show that they cannot enumerate all binary words with constant auxiliary space, even with unrestricted delay.

-A \emph{tape machine} is a Turing machine that stores the current binary word on a single working tape of length $\ell$.
+A \emph{tape machine} is a Turing machine that stores the current binary word on a single working tape of length $\ell$ (which never increases), using no other tape.
 The machine has a single head and must edit its tape to reach all possible words of $\{0,1\}^\ell$, and output them (in unit time, by entering special output states), with no duplicates.
-We construct a tape machine that achieves this task with constant delay between consecutive outputs, which implies that the machine implements a so-called \emph{skew-tolerant quasi-Gray code}.
+Hence a tape machine uses constant auxiliary space by definition (up to the head position).
+We construct a tape machine that achieves this task with constant delay between consecutive outputs, so that the machine implements a so-called \emph{skew-tolerant quasi-Gray code}.
 We then construct a more involved tape machine that implements a Gray code.

 A \emph{deque machine} stores the current binary word on a double-ended queue of length~$\ell$, and stores a constant-size internal state.
 It works as a tape machine, except that it modifies the content of the deque by performing push and pop operations on the endpoints.
+Hence again a deque machine uses constant auxiliary space by definition.
 We construct deque machines that enumerate all words of $\{0,1\}^\ell$ with constant-delay.
 The main technical challenge in this model is to correctly detect when enumeration has finished.

-Our work on deque machine is also motivated by other contexts in which endpoint modifications occur naturally.
-In particular, our result is a first step towards enumerating walks in directed graphs with constant delay and constant auxiliary space, addressing a core task in modern graph database query processing.

 \begin{toappendix}